Unlawful Disclosure Of Residence Address Or Telephone Number – the Texas Doxing Law

 Doxing (also spelled “Doxxing”) is a popular type of cyberbullying that had its origins in the online gaming world.
 It mainly refers to sharing private information about an individual to online forums to get revenge or otherwise harm the victim.

 Have you been charged with Unlawful Disclosure Of Residence Address Or Telephone Number?
-Book a consultation to discuss legal representation with criminal defense attorneys Paul Saputo and Nicholas Toufexis today.
+Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.

 Or apply for a free consultation here